 Landcare Tasmania's vision and mission is long term.
 To ensure that our short term activities and medium term ambitions align with this we work under a Strategic Plan.

 Management of Landcare Tasmania's operations are delegated to the CEO, who coordinates the work of a small but dedicated team of staff to support our members and ensure the day to day operation of the organisation.

 On an annual basis we ensure the accountability our activities are reported to the Australian Charities and Not-for-Profits Commission (Annual Information Statement and Audited Financial Statement) and, for our tax-deductible Tasmanian Landcare Fund, to the Register of Environmental Organisations.
-Annual reports are no longer produced due to reporting through these mechanisms, but past annual reports are available here.
-Key governance and accountability requirements for the Annual Report, e.g. audited financial statements and reports from the Chair and CEO.
+Annual reports are no longer produced due to reporting through these mechanisms, but past annual reports are also available here.
+Key governance and accountability reports to the Annual General Meeting include audited financial statements and reports from the Chair and CEO.
 The AGM is open for all members of Landcare Tasmania to attend.